 The previous results imply that our propagation based scores are able to infer disease-related changes in gene expression.
 We hypothesized that good drug targets for the disease could be genes whose knockout is predicted to reverse the disease-related effects.
 To identify such genes in-silico, we rerun the propagation based scoring while removing each gene in turn from the network, assessing the similarity between the obtained scores and those that characterize a “healthy” state.
 To this end, we use a Back2Healthy distance score (B2H; See Methods), and taking the top scoring genes as our best candidates for potential personalized drug targets.

 The process above infers drug targets for each patient.
 As information about personalized drug targets is very scarce and hard to validate, we aggregated the results over all patients, evaluating the results using known AML drug targets derived from DrugBank [18] and COSMIC (see Methods).
-The top 10% scoring genes were highly enriched with known drug targets from both sources (Figure 3A).
+The top 10% scoring genes were highly enriched with known drug targets from both sources (Figure 3A, DrugBank: p<10-5, COSMIC: p<10-10).
 To assess the personalized approach we took, we generated a "meta-patient", using consensus (appearing in at least 5 patients) mutated and differentially expressed genes derived by aggregating all AML patients.
 The results were insignificant (Figure 3B), underscoring the utility of a personalized approach.

 Fig. 3.
 Performance of drug target prediction.
 The candidate genes are represented by a shaded rectangle, where the top 10% are shaded cyan.
 Every overlaid bar stands for a single gene in a collection of known or potential drug targets.
 Traces above/below the bar represent relative enrichment.
 (A) The barcode plot was generated by running our method on each AML patient independently and aggregating the results.
 (B) The barcode plot was generated by running a similar single pipeline on the meta-patient.